 We have some great plans, including a robust CBO readiness assessment tool that will launch in 2017.

-Meanwhile, we encourage you to check out the Get Started section, review the upcoming events and sign up for e-updates.
+Meanwhile, we encourage you to check out the Get Started section, review the upcoming events and sign up for our bi-weekly newsletter.
 And if you’d like to talk to us about a specific question or idea, please let us know—we’re eager to work with you to help make your vision a reality.
-And, remember, as you navigate these choppy waters of systems, you’re not alone!
+And, remember, as you navigate these choppy waters of systems, you’re not alone.

 We hope you enjoy the new site!